CazaBobos/Notes-Code-Challenge/README.md

 I also added a login/logout feature to the project.
 I would normally make validations on a server, but since this app is completely client-sided and because of how this feature is implemented, it's really easy to hack into de app.

-You can use the following data (without the quotes) to access to the app:
+You can use the following data (without the quotes, considering case sensitivity) to access to the app:

     USERNAME = "Default_Username"
     PASSWORD = "Default_Password"